top of page

 Search

 Bolt burst onto the scene as a one-click checkout startup that hit an $11 billion valuation in 2022.
-Then things fell apart — fast.
-By 2024, that valuation had cratered to roughly $300 million.
-That's a 97% drop.
-Breslow stepped down, the company went through massive layoffs, and then he came back in 2025 with a "wartime CEO" energy and a plan to strip the company down to survival mode.
+However, things fell apart quickly.
+By 2024, that valuation had plummeted to roughly $300 million.
+That is a staggering 97% drop.
+Breslow stepped down, the company went through massive layoffs, and then he returned in 2025 with a "wartime CEO" mentality.
+His plan focused on survival mode.

-Part of that plan?
-Let the HR team go.
-Replace them with a smaller "People Ops" function.
-Tell the 99% of employees who "couldn't adapt" to the new culture that their time was up.
+Part of that plan involved letting the HR team go.
+He replaced them with a smaller "People Ops" function.
+He informed the 99% of employees who "could not adapt" to the new culture that their time was up.
 Bolt went from thousands of employees to roughly 100.

-"We had an HR team, and that HR team was creating problems that didn't exist.
+"We had an HR team, and that HR team was creating problems that did not exist.
 Those problems disappeared when I let them go." — Ryan Breslow, Fortune Workforce Innovation Summit, May 2026

 Glassdoor: 3.1/5 overall · 34% CEO approval · 42% would recommend.
 Indeed: 3.9/5 overall · 63.6% CEO approval · ~57% would recommend · Job Security rated 2.7/5 (lowest category)